 Pharmacy

 This website has information about your TRICARE Home Delivery benefit.
 You can register for service, manage your medications and refills, download the TRICARE Home Delivery app, and more.

 This website allows you to view TRICARE medication information including formulary status quantity limits, copays, drug information, pill images, and more.
 If a medication has prior authorization requirements, you can view and download the forms.
-If a medication is not on TRICARE’s formulary, medical necessity forms—which are a requirement for active-duty patients—can be viewed and downloaded.
+If a medication is not on TRICARE’s formulary, medical necessity forms—which are a requirement for active-duty patients and others with a $0 copay—can be viewed and downloaded.

+Pharmacy